Units Handling in Pyomo

 Pyomo Units Container Module

 This module provides support for including units within Pyomo expressions.
 This module can be used to define units on a model, and to check the consistency of units within the underlying constraints and expressions in the model.
-The module also supports conversion of units within expressions to support construction of constraints that contain embedded unit conversions.
+The module also supports conversion of units within expressions using the convert method to support construction of constraints that contain embedded unit conversions.

 To use this package within your Pyomo model, you first need an instance of a PyomoUnitsContainer.
 You can use the module level instance already defined as ‘units’.
 This object ‘contains’ the units - that is, you can access units on this module using common notation.

 >>> from pyomo.environ import units as u >>> print(3.0*u.kg) 3.0*kg